 We look forward with anticipation to seeing our collective designs finally converted into physical artworks and their installation.

-For more detailed information and images on this project visit www.grahamhay.com.au/hq.html
+For more information, designs and images of the installed work visit www.grahamhay.com.au/hq.html